nicktehrany/membench/README.md

-# Benchmarking Memory Performance
+# Benchmarking DAX Performance

 ## Overview

 This Benchmark was originally created to investigate performance of DAX enabled file systems in persistent memory.
+It was also used to get a baseline for memory bandwidth and latency, as well as benchmarking non-dax enabled file systems, that are running on emulated block devices in memory.
 It includes three engines, mmap, which measures memory throughput, mmap_lat, which measures mmap latencies, and mem_lat, which measures memory latencies.
 I included README files in most directories to provide as much info as possible about what and how I ran the different benchmarks.

 ## Directory Setup